rexdatascience/GettingAndCleaningData/CodeBook.md

 67. Frequency-domain-BodyGyroJerk-Magnitude-StdDev
 68. Activity

+###Creating a second, independent tidy data set
-###A second, independent tidy data set with the average of each variable for each activity and each subject is required to be created.
+A second, independent tidy data set with the average of each variable for each activity and each subject is required to be created.
 The data set is written to the text file `tidy_data.txt` in this course project.
 The original data frame was melt and cast using `Subject` and `Activity` as the fixed variable and averaging the rest of the variables.
 The `Avg-for` was prefixed to each of the variables.

 The following are the 68 variables in the tidy data set:

 1. Subject
 2. Activity
 3. Avg-for-Time-domain-BodyAcc-Mean-X